olena-syrotenko/design-patterns/README.md

 ## Flyweight
-**Purpose** - fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
+**Purpose** - fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all the data in each object.

 **When**:
    - system needs a large number of particular objects and maintaining them is a performance concern